warcod3r/blog/content/posts/crdt-00/index.md

 Surprisingly enough, the place I work at does not provide access to any interview platform to assess the candidate's skills, leaving me in a tight spot.
 From time to time, I have to request them to open the IDE of their choice and kindly share the screen, which I found invasive and likely to reduce the formality of the process.

-Nowadays, there is a wide variety of paid services online such as CoderPad, CodeInterview, HackerRank, CoderByte; Just to mention a few, and all of them with robust capabilities.
+Nowadays, there is a wide variety of paid services online such as CoderPad, CodeInterview, HackerRank, CoderByte; Just to mention a few, and all of them offer robust capabilities.

 Similarly, on the side of free software, we have etherpad, collabedit, and Plunker.
 These last ones have been an experience-saver when the candidate cannot share his screen for any reason.